 What to Include in an Employment Contract

-Here are six sections to include in most contracts.
+Here are the critical sections to include in employment contracts.

 Terms of Employment

 The at-will employment clause should be included in any employment contract so that there are no questions as to whether an employee can be terminated.
 At-will employment is another way of saying that an employer can terminate an employee for no reason as long as there is no discrimination.
 In addition, the employee can leave without reason and without notice.
 This provides protection to both parties.

 This allows the business owner to make the tough decision if the need arises as long as they don’t violate labor laws in doing so.
 The at-will clause also gives the employee the right to leave the job if a better opportunity arises.
 However, if you and the contract employee agree in advance to terms like 30 days’ notice or severance payments, be sure to include that language in the contract instead.

 Clearly defining job responsibilities in an employment contract sets expectations about an employee’s role at your company.
 This is essential to prevent miscommunication.
 Use the existing job description if you have one; if not, summarize the key responsibilities of the position.

 Most employment contracts will have a line at the bottom that states “additional duties as assigned” or similar.
 This leaves you free to adjust the employee’s or freelancer’s responsibilities later should the need arise.
 If the job changes significantly, you may need to provide the employee or freelancer with a new contract.